Smoothly knotted and topologically unknotted nullhomologous surfaces in 4-manifolds: Introduction and main result

 We organized the paper in the following way.
 The results that are involved in the proofs of our theorems are contained in Section \ref{Section Tools}.
-A description of the cut-and-paste constructions of 4-manifolds that are used is given in Section \ref{Section Spherical Modifications}, Section \ref{Section Gluck Twists} and Section \ref{Section Torus Surgeries}.
-In particular, Proposition \ref{Proposition Iwase} relates Gluck twists and torus surgeries.
+A description of the cut-and-paste constructions of 4-manifolds that are used is given in Section \ref{Section Torus Surgeries} and in Section \ref{Section Spherical Modifications}.
+The latter contains a proof of Theorem \ref{Theorem C}.
 Specific choices of surgeries as well as several diffeomorphisms that are useful for our proof of Theorem \ref{Theorem A} are given in Section \ref{Section 2-tori in the 4-torus}.
-The theorems stated in the introduction are proven in Section \ref{Section Proofs Main Results}.
+Proofs of Theorem \ref{Theorem A}, Theorem \ref{Theorem FHMT} and Theorem \ref{Theorem D} are given in Section \ref{Section Proofs Main Results}.